shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/houdini-integrations-not-starting.md

 # Why are my Houdini Shotgun integrations not starting?

-This FAQ covers the most common reason we’ve seen for the Shotgun integrations not starting in Houdini.
+This covers the most common reason we’ve seen for the Shotgun integrations not starting in Houdini.
 In this case, Houdini launches without error from Shotgun Desktop, your Shotgun website, or the tank command.
 However, once Houdini is launched, the Shotgun menu or shelf does not appear.

 Often the reason for this is that the `HOUDINI_PATH` environment variable has been overridden, and Shotgun relies on that for passing the startup script path.

-When Houdini is launched from Shotgun, the launch app logic adds the Shotgun bootstrap script path to the HOUDINI_PATH environment variable.
+When Houdini is launched from Shotgun, the launch app logic adds the Shotgun bootstrap script path to the `HOUDINI_PATH` environment variable.
 However, the problem can arise when Houdini has a [houdini.env file](http://www.sidefx.com/docs/houdini/basics/config_env.html#setting-environment-variables).
 This file allows the user to set environment variables that will be present when Houdini is loaded, but any values